chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

     }
     ```

+11. ## combine:
-11. **combine**: Combines values from multiple flows into a single flow of tuples, emitting a new tuple whenever any of the input flows emit a value.
+   Combines values from multiple flows into a single flow of tuples, emitting a new tuple whenever any of the input flows emit a value.

     ```kotlin
     import kotlinx.coroutines.flow.*